carlytaylor0017/csk/README.md

-# Utilizing deep learning for chemistry - training a convolutional neural network (CNN) to name chemical structures
+# Deep learning for organic chemistry - training a convolutional neural network (CNN) to name chemical structures
 ## Carly Wolfbrandt

 ### Table of Contents